NeerajChouhan11/Major_project/README.md

 # Major_project
- my project name is crime_report_system.This is My Major project.
+ My Project name is Crime Report System.This is My Major project for Final Year.